RuitaoLiang/Final-Project/README.md

 ## **Timeline**

-- Week 1: Write proposal,get the materials
+- Week 1: Write proposal,search traffic data API
-- Week 2: connect the sensors to the globe and write code to play music
+- Week 2: use mapbox to display the map and write code to play music
-- Week 3: build a user selection web and make code to let them choose different music in one area
+- Week 3: build a user selection a route and make code to let them play different music
 - Week 4: add lighting to the project and control it with code
 - Week 5: Present complete project.